ad-developer/MockingDependenciesWIthNSubstitute/README.md

-# misc
-Mocking dependencies with NSubstitute
+# Mocking dependencies with NSubstitute